Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Fierz identities

 The above equation effectively means that we can write any fermionic bilinear as a linear combination of others provided we know the coefficients $F_{XY}$.
 To see how diagonal and non-diagonal flavour terms are related, we need to set $a=b$ and $c=d$.
+Thus, the results we provide in the text can be translated to a basis which contains off-diagonal flavour terms.

 The Fierz identities can be condensed in the form of a matrix whose entries are exactly the coefficients $F_{XY}$.
 By labelling the 4-Fermi terms based on the six possible matrix channels $M$, we can define